ICCB-Cologne/CNSistent/docs/source/manual.rst

 Data Types
 ----------

 There are five main data formats used within CNSistent.
+The SCNA data are stored in ``cns_df``.
+Sample metadata are stored in  ``samples_df``.
+BAM files are converted into ``segments`` and mapped per chromosome.
+Internally, ``breakpoints`` are used for collecting per chromosomes breakpoints.
+For reference, the ``Assembly`` class is used to provide information about the genome.

 ``cns_df``
 ``````````